 In 2013 I will be working on creating 2 works a month making an extraordinary series, creating some interesting commissions (private and commercial), learning photography to create the work entirely, create more works & do artist lectures in museums, go to the World Bodypaint Festival in Austria and I will be doing research & looking for a gallerist in San Francisco to work with on starting a gallery in 2014.

 A little bit more about Trina Merry

-Over a cup of coffee Trina loves becomes ‘curiouser and curiouser’ as she studies Alice in the Wonderland.
+Over a cup of coffee, Trina becomes ‘curiouser and curiouser’ as she studies Alice in the Wonderland.
 She also likes going through the pages of White Noise and America.
-Casablanca, V for Vendetta, Gattaca, Inception and Melancholia are the movies that keep on fascinating Trina.
-To borrow a line from her favourite singer Jimi Hendrix’s creations, the city of Paris keeps on crooning ‘Hear my Music’ in Trina’s ears that she finds irresistible.
-And, want to know what tickles her cerebellum most?
-Nothing but a delightfully sumptuous plate of sushi!
+Casablanca, V for Vendetta, Gattaca, Inception and Melancholia are the movies that fascinate Trina.
+To borrow a line from her favourite singer Jimi Hendrix’s creations, the city of Paris keeps on crooning ‘Hear my Music’ in Trina’s ears and she finds it irresistible.
+Do you wish to know what tickles her cerebellum most?
+A sumptuous plate of sushi!